A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 Amendment and enforcement

-This information from the employer directs their new employee about what they need to do if they find the job position and all related requirements suitable or want to change some details about their new job position.
+This information from the employer directs their new employee about what they need to do if they find it and all related requirements suitable or want to change some details about their new job position.

 Condition for termination